Orange and Chocolate Cake with Jam Glaze

 Tips and Variations

-You can choose the type of chocolate you prefer, dark for a stronger flavor or milk for a sweeter cake.
+You can choose the type of chocolate you prefer, dark for a more intense flavor or milk for a sweeter cake.

 For an extra touch, add chopped hazelnuts or almonds to the batter or white chocolate chips.

-You can replace the oil part with butter, in this case, you will add 4.2 oz (120 g) of total butter to the melted chocolate.
+You can substitute the oil part with butter, in this case, you will add a total of 8 1/2 tbsp butter to the melted chocolate.

-If you want a completely butter-free version replace with 3.4 oz (96 g) of seed oil to be added to the egg and sugar mixture.
+If you want a completely butter-free version, replace it with 1/2 cup sunflower oil to be added to the egg and sugar mixture.

-If you don’t have jam for the glaze to achieve the same intense flavor I suggest replacing it with a bitter orange marmalade that pairs beautifully with dark chocolate.
-Jam, compared to marmalade, contains less sugar and a higher percentage of fruit, but if you have homemade orange marmalade it will give a more authentic flavor.
-Orange marmalade is a classic choice, but you can try it with apricot or berry marmalade for a more personal touch.
+If you don’t have compote marmalade to achieve the same intense flavor, I recommend replacing it with a bitter orange marmalade that goes great with dark chocolate.
+Compared to marmalade, compote contains less sugar and a higher percentage of fruit, but if you have homemade orange marmalade, it will give a more authentic flavor.
+Orange marmalade is a classic choice, but you can try with apricot or berry marmalade for a more personal touch.

-As an alternative to the glaze, you can decorate the cake with an orange and sugar syrup or just sprinkle it with powdered sugar.
+As an alternative to the glaze, you can decorate the cake with an orange and sugar syrup or a dusting of powdered sugar.

 Author image